Health in Adult Life

 Substance Misuse

-Key indicator: Hospital Admissions due to Substance Misuse (15-24)
+Key indicator: Hospital Admissions due to Substance Misuse (15 to 24 years)

 Key indicator: Successful completion of drug treatment (non opiate users)